saylesss88/flake/README.md

 - `nix fmt`: When run in root of flake it will format the whole configuration

-- `nix flake check`: Run style check with treefmt-nix
+- `nix flake check`: Run style check with treefmt-nix, I recommend running `nix fmt` first.

-- `nix flake show`: Show the flakes outputs
+- `nix flake show`: Show the flakes outputs, the VM and configuration as a package outputs cause this to fail.
+I believe it's because they output derivations at a level not compatable with `nix flake show`.

 - I switched default shells to nushell, some commands act differently with nu compared to say zsh such as pipelines and `&&`.
 That being said I set up `just` and made a `justfile` to simplify some commands, just typing `just` will show you what's available.